contact me :)

 Gallery - DSD 463

 At some point in her life she has been repainted light blue and the first holes in the floors needed patching.
 I tow bar was fitted as well!
 The early 1970s she spent in Dumfriesshire and took part in rallies like the Raiders Road Runs in the hands of two delighted owners, that do still have lively memories of their stewardship.
 In the late 1970 DSD 463 was acquired by the Bateman Motor Museum to form part of the collection in Coniston and I assume this is when she was first "restored" and acquired a new "creamy" old English white paint coat as well.
-The museum closed in late 2000s and the cars were sold by auction in 2009.
+The museum closed in the 2000s and the cars were sold by auction.

 Does any visitor have recollections of the early life of DSD 463?
 Any information would be truly wonderful.